 2. Upgrade your battery charger to a multi-stage battery charger capable of charging the house batteries at a rate faster than what your lights are draining it.
 As an alternative, you can also ADD-ON an additional multi-stage battery charger to your existing system.
 There are number of multi-stage chargers on the market that will work.
 Our experience has been that the multi-stage charger needs to be capable of charging the house batteries at a rate of at least 15 amps.
 We've had good results with this VMAX 7 Stage Smart Charger which can be purchased relatively inexpensively.
 It can be used on any 12 Volt AGM, Gel, or SLA battery.

 3. Install our optional 110vac to 12vdc power adapter.
 This adapter will power your Boogey Lights® directly from 110vac without using your RV/Camper's 12v power source.
 This option of course requires that you have a 110vac power outlet nearby.

-If the input voltage is high (greater than 13v), here are two options:
+If the input voltage is high (greater than 13v), here are three options: